Omar-Elmofty/Advanced_Lane_Finding_CarND_P2/writeup-readme.md

 Step3: For each of the training images, convert image to gray scale, then find the coordinates for the chess board corners using the function  cv2.findChessboardCorners.
 The object points and the image points are then appended to the objectpoints and imagepoints lists respectively.
 Step4: cv2.calibrateCamera uses objectpoints and imagepoints lists to produce the camer matrix and the distortion coefficients.

+The function undistort_image uses the camera matrix and distortion coefficients (output from camera_calibration function) to undistort images.

+An example of an image brefore and after calibration is shown below
+![Before Calibration][image1]
+![After Calibration][image2]